 The State of Post-Graduate Environmental Education in the United States: This article appears in the September 2012 issue of EM Magazine, a publication of the Air & Waste Management Association (A&WMA; www.awma.org).
 To obtain copies and reprints, please contact A&WMA directly at 1-412-232-3444.

 How Should Students Prepare for the Job Market?
 Successful students have one eye on the job market as they progress toward their college graduation.
 They are interested and ready to participate in a variety of activities at school to help with their job search after graduation.
 Today’s job market is tough, and the global economy is going nowhere.
 However, the 2010–2011 job outlook report from the U.S. Bureau of Labor Statistics indicated that the employment of environmental scientists, engineers, and specialists is expected to increase by more than 25% over the next decade.
 Job growth is likely to be strongest in private consulting firms.

-The Department of Civil Engineering, at The University of Toledo, is looking for motivated students to pursue masters or doctoral degrees in civil engineering areas for Fall 2013.
+The Department of Civil and Environmental Engineering, at The University of Toledo, is looking for motivated students to pursue masters or doctoral degrees in civil engineering areas for Fall 2017.